 git checkout -b bug1 dev

-bug1 is the new sub-branch and dev is the main branch.
-The included -b flag will create the new branch and switch to it automatically so that you can start creating things immediately.
+flag will create the new branch and switch to it automatically so that you can start creating things immediately.

-And switching branches:
+And switching branches:git checkout bug1

 Merging Branches